siyuancncd/FUME/README.md

 ## Question?

-For any questions, feel free to email ddzz12277315 AT 163 DOT com or siyuanduancn AT gmail DOT com.
+If you have any questions, please email ddzz12277315 AT 163 DOT com or siyuanduancn AT gmail DOT com.

 ## Future Work

-coming soon...
+1. Extend FUME to Multi-modal classification.
+(ICML 2025 under review).
+2. Existing uncertainty estimation mechanisms lack calibration.
+3. Extended FUME to cross-modal retrieval tasks that are closer to real scenarios, such as ReID.

 ## Acknowledgement